valkey-io/iovalkey/README.md

 });

 // Now `myecho` can be used just like any other ordinary command,
-// and ioredis will try to use `EVALSHA` internally when possible for better performance. redis.myecho("k1", "k2", "a1", "a2", (err, result) => {
+// and iovalkey will try to use `EVALSHA` internally when possible for better performance. redis.myecho("k1", "k2", "a1", "a2", (err, result) => {
   // result === ['k1', 'k2', 'a1', 'a2']
 });